Dental Implant Maintenance In Orlando, FL

 • Better results when maintaining dental implants over time

 When daily care slips, infection around the implant can develop.
-You may hear this called peri implantitis or dental implantitis.
-These problems can lead to bleeding, swelling, tenderness, and in advanced cases, bone loss that threatens stability.
-If you notice soreness, puffiness, or persistent bleeding, contact our office for an exam.
+Patients often ask can dental implants get infected, and the answer is yes if hygiene is not maintained.
+You may hear this called peri-implantitis or dental implantitis.
+These problems can lead to bleeding, swelling, tenderness, and in advanced cases, bone loss after dental implants that threatens stability.
+If you notice soreness, puffiness, or persistent bleeding, contact our office for an exam and guidance on how to prevent peri implantitis.

 Book An Implant Hygiene Visit